qoherent/ria-hub-docs/docs/content/Usage/actions/quickstart.md

 ### Use Actions

-Even if Actions is enabled for the Gitea instance, repositories still disable Actions by default.
+Even if Actions is enabled for the RIA Hub instance, repositories still disable Actions by default.

 To enable it, go to the settings page of your repository like `your_gitea.com/<owner>/repo/settings` and enable `Enable Repository Actions`.